 We do this through licence agreements.

 This technology transfer has several pay-offs.
 The Defence organisation benefits from the evolution of sustainable, competitive Australian defence industry capabilities and the savings delivered by improved technology.
 Australian industry benefits from introduction to new technology and defence markets, the development of spin-off products with civilian applications, and income from domestic sales and exports.
-DST benefits through experience gained during the widespread application of its technology, enabling it to enhance its research base.
+DSTG benefits through experience gained during the widespread application of its technology, enabling it to enhance its research base.

 Technology opportunities